Beinsezii/bsz-cui-extras/README.md

 ### bsz-pixelbuster.py
 Nodes that require my own [Pixelbuster library](https://github.com/Beinsezii/pixelbuster).
-Linux and Windows libraries are included directly in this node pack and won't have to be downloaded separately.
+Linux, Windows, and MacOS libraries are included directly in this node pack and won't have to be downloaded separately.

 #### BSZPixelbuster
 Write simple code to manipulate colors